calphool/TRS80MXS/README.md

 Build Notes
 ===========

+April 21, 2019

+I reworked the base board design and the graphics board design.
+I'd added a switching supply for the 5V, but I left the 7805 in there as well, with a jumper to allow you to switch back and forth.
+Since I don't know if the switching supply will be too noisy, I figured I wanted to have something that I knew would work.
+The reason I had to redesign the base power board was that I had some fuzzy thinking going on.
+I had two 7805 regulators on the original board, with their outputs tied together.
+For some reason
+I was thinking that I could manage more current that way, but that's only true in a really crude and kind of useless way.
+Basically that configuration is a known antipattern.
+What happens is the two 7805s sort of "fight" to see who's going to provide the 5V, one wins, takes all the current, overheats, and then the other suddenly jumps in if its sibling's heat overload kicks in.
+That's not really useable.
+So instead, I figured I'd switch to a higher amperage switching circuit built around an LM2596.
+Since I don't know if the noise will be too much, I left one of the 7805s in place, and made it so you could use a jumper to switch between the two.
+All of that got me to thinking that maybe having a "regulator board" wasn't such a dandy idea anyway.
+It forces all the current to be fed from that one board, which in turn creates a heat problem if I use linear regulators.
+So, I also ran the raw 9V in to one of the previously unused header pins, which means that in future designs the shields could regulate their own power if need be.

+Additionally, I added some inductors to the graphics board.
+These are on the TI-99/4A schematics for the VDP, and presumably they're there to stabilize power.
+I noticed that the TI-99/4A circuits have several of these chokes throughout, and there's a clean separation between normal VCC and VCC for video, with the chokes being the main difference.
+So far I haven't needed these, but
+I figure the TI engineers probably had them there for some reason.

+I've been working on some audio software.
+Soon I think I'll have a 12-part harmony audio player.
+It's sort of like a MOD tracker from back in the day, but it doesn't play samples -- just manipulates the tone generators on the sound chips.
+I'm anxious to get it working fully so I can try out some stuff.
+I'll probably build some kind of midi converter as well.
+Interestingly enough I haven't yet been able to find a midi file that tries to use 12 voices at once.
+I wrote a little utility that calculates tone depth across all midi channels, ran hundreds of midi files through it, and so far I've only been able to find one song with more than 10 simultaneous voices, so 12 tonal voices might have been overkill.
+Oh well.  ;-)

 April 13, 2019

 Got the third board working.
 Getting the GAL22V10D programmed ended up being a pain.
 I don't know why, but my VS4800 programmer just decided